-I am a doctoral student in the Management Department's Organizational Behavior group at the Wharton School, University of Pennsylvania.
-I study the social dynamics of identity development and expression, with a particular interest in how (both work and non-work) identities are shaped by social expectations in the workplace.
-In practical terms, I aim to make organizations better at helping workers become who they are meant to be by encouraging, instead of repressing, their growth.
+I am a PhD Candidate in Organizational Behavior at the Wharton School, University of Pennsylvania.
+I study the social dynamics of identity at work, with interest in how workers express, construct, and transition between identities in response to their relational context.
+In practical terms, I aim to help workers seek optimal alignment with their organizations, build stronger relationships with their coworkers, and encourage, instead of repress, personal growth at work.

-My work has been published in the Academy of Management Journal and the Journal of Experimental Social Psychology, as well as for practitioners in Harvard Business Review.
+My work has been published in Academy of Management Journal, Administrative Science Quarterly, and Journal of Experimental Social Psychology, as well as for practitioners in Harvard Business Review.

-Prior to my doctoral studies, I was a research associate in the Organizational Behavior unit at Harvard Business School and a conflict resolution facilitator at the University of Michigan.
+Prior to the PhD, I was a research associate in the Organizational Behavior unit at Harvard Business School and a conflict resolution facilitator at the University of Michigan.
 I received my BA with honors in Psychology from the University of Michigan in Ann Arbor.

 In my free time, I enjoy taking art classes, taste-testing oat chai lattes at coffee shops around the city, and catering to the whims of my two cats.